frouriojs/notios/README.md

 ## Configuration

-Notios can be configured with config file.
+Notios can be configured with user level config file.
 Please `npx notios --help` to check default config file location or explicitly specify the location by `--config` flag.

+Project level configuration is not recommended.

-For linux, `~/.config/notios/notios.config.cjs` is the default location of configuration.
+For linux users, `~/.config/notios/notios.config.cjs` is the default location of configuration.

 ```bash
 mkdir -p ~/.config/notios